 - In Monsters, Inc., Mike lets Sully go alone, blaming him for ruining his life, but changes his mind.
 Also, Boo becomes afraid of Sully after he accidentally roars at her.

 - In Finding Nemo, Marlin believes Nemo to be dead, and leaves Dory to mourn his son alone, even though she begs him to not let her forget their adventure.
 The rift is healed when Dory finds the newly escaped Nemo and helps him reunite with his dad.

 - In Ratatouille, Linguini loses all his cooks after telling the truth about Remy.
 Colette is the only one to come back.

 - Beauty and the Beast

-- Beast yells at Belle to get out, then saves her from wolves, which bring them to become friends afterwards.
+- Beast yells at Belle to leave, then saves her from wolves, leading to them becoming friends.

 - Later, Beast lets Belle leave the castle so she can save her father, but is heartbroken because he believes she will never even think of coming back.
 She does.